• Skip to main content

 • ¼ teaspoon ground nutmeg

 • Add the berries, lemon juice and zest to a large bowl.
-Sprinkle the swerve mixture over the top and toss until well coated.
+Sprinkle the sweetener and xanthan gum over the top and toss until well coated.
 Pour the mixture into a buttered glass or ceramic baking dish.

-• In a separate bowl, add all the crumble topping ingredients, except for the Swerve brown and butter, and whisk.
-Mix in the Swerve brown and melted butter.
+• In a separate bowl, add all the crumble topping ingredients, except for the brown sweetener and butter, then whisk.
+Mix in the brown sweetener and melted butter.
 Sprinkle the crumble over the top of the berries.

-• Bake for 30 minutes.
-Increase the temperature to 425F and bake for an additional 5 minutes or until the crumble is crisp.
-Allow to cool slightly before serving!
+• Bake for 30 minutes, then increase the temperature to 425°F and bake for an additional 5 minutes or until the crumble is crisp.
+Allow to cool slightly before serving with a scoop of Keto Vanilla Ice Cream or whip cream on tpp.

 Nutrition Facts